Building In Asheville? Top Three Questions to Ask When Hiring a Contractor for Your New Mountain Home

-You’ve already scoped the websites and social media of the custom-home builders in your area.
+You’ve scoped the websites and social media of the custom-home builders in your area.
 You’ve narrowed it down to a few companies whose work you really admire.
 But you’re a bit stumped.
 How do you make the final call?

 Absolute client satisfaction should top the list.
 And the most important indicator of client satisfaction is relationship-building.